T of C

 Gufeng Cao

-SQMP and later handbooks include Gufeng Cao within the gong mode but, whereas the other standard tuning pieces in Folio I do fit the gong mode as used in Folio II (tonal center on 1 [do/gong/3rd string], secondarily on 5 [so/zhi/1st string]), Gufeng Cao fits better into the yu mode (tonal center on 6 [yu/la/2nd string], secondarily on 3 [jiao/mi/5th string] somewhat like the Western A minor mode).
+SQMP and the later handbooks include Gufeng Cao within the gong mode but, whereas the other standard tuning pieces in Folio I do fit the gong mode as used in Folio II (tonal center on 1 [do/gong/3rd string], secondarily on 5 [sol/zhi/1st string]), Gufeng Cao fits better into the yu mode (tonal center on 6 [yu/la/2nd string], secondarily on 3 [jue/mi/5th string] somewhat like the Western A minor mode).
 The two most likely reasons for including it with gong are, first, simply that all standard tuning pieces in Folio I are in gong mode; next, that in the last phrase of the main melody and then in the harmonic coda the tonal center changes suddenly from 6 (with 3) to 1 (with 5).
 There is no way to know if this was added to justify the mode.
-Zheyin has the same modulation from 6 to 1 at the end of its pieces in yu mode.
+Zheyin has the same modulation from 6 to 1 at the end of its pieces in yu mode.7

-Original preface:7
+Original preface:10

 The Emaciated Immortal says

-this is a very old piece, composed by Wen Wang.
+this is a very old piece, created by Wen Wang.
 Its intention is to follow the purest ancient style of doing things, which is not to control them, and yet not have disorder; not to say anything and yet be believed; not to give instruction and yet to get things done.
 How vast it is: people cannot describe it at all.
 As for the worldly aspect, it is like happily ascending a terrace in springtime.
 They used Dao to preserve life, and used virtue to control their actions; these people all ate whatever was available and lived contentedly, loving their land and respecting life.
 Their actions were done openly, and their hearts had no likes or dislikes.
 They could hear each other's chickens and dogs, and yet during their whole lives not visit each other.
-Not having likes or dislikes, and not having evil addictions, had been something commonly seen during the time of the Great Simplicity (Tai Pu8) and it was now seen again.
+Not having likes or dislikes, and not having evil addictions, had been something commonly seen during the time of the Great Simplicity (Tai Pu11) and it was now seen again.

 Undivided; here arranged as seven sections based on Qinyuan Xinchuan Quanbian (1670)